FranciscoFurt/FranciscoFurt/README.md

 ### Hi there, I'm Francisco Furtado 👋

-I'm a developer and currently a student in Leiria at the Instituto Politécnico de Leiria.
-I'm enrolled in the PSI's TESP course (PT - Programação de Sistemas de Informação/ EN - Information Systems Programming).
-All coding projects are mostly built from the ground up, starting from planning and designing all the way to developing my skills and capabilities in programming.
-Some of the projects might be incomplete and nothing special, but the idea is to work on them and develop; they are going to be finished in the near future, at least that's what I am working for.
-And one last note, most of these projects are school projects, so some were developed with a group.
-I prefer working with other people than alone, but that doesn't mean I can't work alone.
-If you are interested in knowing who the people I work with are and what their capabilities are, you can find their GitHub profiles here:
+I'm a junior developer and current student at Instituto Politécnico de Leiria in the PSI's TESP course (Information Systems Programming).
+My projects, often collaborative and school-based, range from planning and design to developing programming skills.
+Despite some incomplete works, my goal is continuous improvement, with plans to finish these projects in the near future.
+While I prefer teamwork, I'm also comfortable working independently.
+For details about collaborators and their capabilities, check their GitHub profiles.

 - https://github.com/Rubenzitoh21
 - https://github.com/joao-sintra